SarahMcCoy/sarahmccoy/README.md

 - 👋🏾 First programming language I learned was "Hello World" Python
 - 🤓 I geek out about all things chess
 - 📖 I love reading.
 I am currently reading Beartown by Fredrik Backman.
 - 🎮 If I'm not coding or studying, you'll find me playing a video game.
-My favorite game of all time; is The Legend of Zelda: Breath of the Wild.
-I’m looking forward to the release of The Legend of Zelda: Tear of the Kingdom.
+My favorite game of all time; is The Legend of Zelda: Breath of the Wild
 - My most recent project was taking the Animal Crossing New Horizon catalog to see what items in the game are the most profitable.

 #### Certificates